junxit/us-congress-bills-115/metadata.md

 - 2018-05-15 — The House Committee on Rules reported an original measure, H. Rept.
 115-677, by Mr. Woodall.
 - 2018-05-15 — The House Committee on Rules reported an original measure, H. Rept.
 115-677, by Mr. Woodall.
 - 2018-05-15 — The resolution provides for 1 hour of general on all three bills.
 For H.R.
 5698 and H.R.
 2, the resolution provides for consideration under a structured rule.
 For S. 2372, the resolution provides for consideration under a closed rule.
 Finally, the resolution provides for one motion to recommit with or without instructions on all three bills.
+- 2018-05-16 — By direction of the Committee on Rules, Mr. Woodall called up H.Res.
+891, and asked for its immediate consideration.
+- 2018-05-16 — Considered as privileged matter. (consideration: CR H3991-4007)
+- 2018-05-16 — DEBATE - The House proceeded with one hour of debate on H. Res.
+891.
+- 2018-05-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-16 — On agreeing to the resolution Agreed to by recorded vote: 229 - 185 (Roll no. 186). (text: CR H3991)
+- 2018-05-16 — On consideration of the resolution Agreed to by the Yeas and Nays: 223 - 181 (Roll No. 184).
+- 2018-05-16 — On ordering the previous question Agreed to by the Yeas and Nays: 230 - 184 (Roll no. 185).
+(CR H4007)
+- 2018-05-16 — POINT OF ORDER - Mr. McGovern raised a point of order against the provisions of H. Res.
+891 because it violates the Congressional Budget Act.
+The Chair announced that the disposition of the point of order would be resolved by the question of consideration of H. Res.
+891. The House proceeded with 20 minutes of debate on the point of order, at the end of which the Chair will put the question on consideration.
+- 2018-05-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 229 - 185 (Roll no. 186).(text: CR H3991)